stijn-aa/real-time-web-1819/README.md

 ### should have

 - Basic matching system .Done
-- Remove user when disconected
+- Remove user when disconected .Done
-- make simple profile with name, age, bio
 - chatroom with match
 - visual feedback > matching status: send/matched

 ### would like to have
+- make simple profile with name, age, bio
 - nicer css
 - unmatch feature
 - able to chat with more than one person at ones